bixash/bca-project-guide/README.md

 •	List of abbreviation, table and figures is optional for proposal.
 •	Follow the project report guideline for paragraph, font, layout and spacing.

-Here is the link to sample of the [project proposal](https://github.com/bixash/project-proposal-sample/blob/main/proposal-sample.pdf).